abdelrahmanAbouelkheir/football-league/README.md

     + name: upcomingMatchesOfClub
     + input: varchar(20) representing a club name
     + output: table
     description: returns a table containing the info of upcoming matches which the given club will play.
 All already played matches should not be included.
 The info should be the given club name, the competing club name , the starting time of the match and the name of the stadium hosting the match.
 23. type: function
-name: availableMatchesToAttend
+    + name: availableMatchesToAttend
-input: datetime
+    + input: datetime
-output: table
+    + output: table
-description: returns a table containing the info of all upcoming matches which will be played starting from the given date and still have tickets available on sale.
-The info should be the host 5 club name, the guest club name , the start time of the match and the name of the stadium hosting the match.
+    + description: returns a table containing the info of all upcoming matches which will be played starting from the given date and still have tickets available on sale.
+The info should be the host club name, the guest club name , the start time of the match and the name of the stadium hosting the match.
-(xxiv) type: stored procedure
+24. type: stored procedure
-name: purchaseTicket
+    + name: purchaseTicket
-input: varchar(20) representing the national id number of a fan,varchar(20) representing hosting club name ,varchar(20) representing the guest club name, datetime representing the start time of the match
+    + input: varchar(20) representing the national id number of a fan,varchar(20) representing hosting club name ,varchar(20) representing the guest club name, datetime representing the start time of the match
-output: nothing
+    + output: nothing
-description: Executes the action of a fan with the given national id number buying a ticket for the match with the given info .
+    + description: Executes the action of a fan with the given national id number buying a ticket for the match with the given info .
-(xxv) type: stored procedure
+25. type: stored procedure
-name: updateMatchHost
+    + name: updateMatchHost
-input: varchar(20) representing host lub name ,varchar(20) representing guest club name, datetime representing the start time of the match
+    + input: varchar(20) representing host lub name ,varchar(20) representing guest club name, datetime representing the start time of the match
-output: nothing
+    + output: nothing
-description: Change the host of the given match to the guest club .
+    + description: Change the host of the given match to the guest club .
-(xxvi) type: view
+26. type: view
-name: matchesPerTeam
+    + name: matchesPerTeam
-description: Fetches all club names and the number of matches they have already played.
+    + description: Fetches all club names and the number of matches they have already played.
-(xxvii) type: view
+27. type: view
-name: clubsNeverMatched
+    + name: clubsNeverMatched
-description: Fetches pair of club names (first club name and second club name) which have never played against each other.
+    + description: Fetches pair of club names (first club name and second club name) which have never played against each other.
-(xxviii) type: function
+28. type: function
-name: clubsNeverPlayed
+    + name: clubsNeverPlayed
-input: varchar(20) representing club name,
+    + input: varchar(20) representing club name,
-output: table
+    + output: table
-description: returns a table containing all club names which the given club has never competed against.
+    + description: returns a table containing all club names which the given club has never competed against.
-(xxix) type: function
+29. type: function
-name: matchWithHighestAttendance
+    + name: matchWithHighestAttendance
-input: nothing
+    + input: nothing
-output: table
+    + output: table
-description: returns a table containing the name of the host club and the name of the guest club of the match which sold the highest number of tickets so far.
+    + description: returns a table containing the name of the host club and the name of the guest club of the match which sold the highest number of tickets so far.
-(xxx) type: function
+30. type: function
-name: matchesRankedByAttendance
+    + name: matchesRankedByAttendance
-input: nothing
+    + input: nothing
-output: table
+    + output: table
-description: returns a table containing the name of the host club and the name of the guest club of all played matches sorted descendingly by the total number of tickets they have sold.
+    + description: returns a table containing the name of the host club and the name of the guest club of all played matches sorted descendingly by the total number of tickets they have sold.
-(xxxi) type: function
+31. type: function
-name: requestsFromClub
+    + name: requestsFromClub
-input: varchar(20) representing name of a stadium, varchar(20) representing name of a club
+    + input: varchar(20) representing name of a stadium, varchar(20) representing name of a club
-output: table
+    + output: table
-description: returns a table containing the name of the host club and the name of the guest club of all matches that are requested to be hosted on the given stadium sent by the representative of the given club.
+    + description: returns a table containing the name of the host club and the name of the guest club of all matches that are requested to be hosted on the given stadium sent by the representative of the given club.